Learn about alternative seating and how to use it in the classroom to promote attention, motor skills, and more!

 As pediatric occupational and physical therapists, we believe in the power of movement!
 We believe that if students have the opportunity to choose alternative seating options throughout their school day, their bodies (and minds) will be awake and ready to learn!

-We recently polled our fabulous Facebook friends about alternative seating for the classroom and had an overwhelming response.
+Awhile back, we polled our Facebook followers about alternative seating for the classroom and had an overwhelming response.
 First, we asked if you currently use alternative seating in your classroom and 75% of you say that you do.

 So what is all this buzz about alternative seating?
 How do you introduce it?
 Why is it used?
 What are the options?